lilythebigfish/CES334-2025/raspberryPi/labs/esp32_lab/Lab Notes (9.25.2025).md

 # Lab Notes (9/25/2025)
+(submitting also on behalf of Michael and Eric)
 ## ESP32 Programming: Arduino IDE Setup

 You can use almost anything to program the ESP32, but the Arduino IDE is probably easiest for a number of reasons.
 It is assumed you will be *programming* the boards on your laptops, not the Pi.
 However, the ESP32 will be interfacing with both, which requires setup on both (potentially.)